BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 From this point CompoundRay can be compiled by running `$ make -j 8` (the `-j 8` is simply to run the compilation in parallel, and can be ommitted if it causes issues on your system) from the make folder.

-The full list of commands entered should look like this (when starting in the eye-renderer folder):
+The full list of commands entered should look like this (when starting in the compound-ray folder):
 ```
 $ cd build/make
 $ cmake ../../ -DOptiX_NSTALL_DIR=~/Software/NVIDIA-OptiX-SDK-7.2.0-linux64-x86_64/ -DARCH_INT=60